balder-dev/balder/doc/source/basics/execution_mechanism.rst

 Collect tests
 -------------

-With the previous step, balder has automatically loaded all defined testcase methods too, because in balder all testcases have to be defined as a method in a :ref:`Scenario <Scenarios>` class.
+With the previous step, Balder has automatically loaded all defined testcase methods too, because in Balder all testcases have to be defined as a method in a :ref:`Scenario <Scenarios>` class.
 The name of these test methods always has to start with ``test_ *``.
 A scenario could define as much test methods as you like.